Already booked? Sign in or create an account

 The historic district of Alfama in Lisbon is one of the most popular places to stroll through while visiting the city.
-Narrow alleys and streets criss cross around whitewashed buildings.
-The streets are often topped with colorful streamers hung overhead that add delightful bursts of color to the pale shades of the town.
+It has narrow alleys and streets crisscrossing around whitewashed buildings.
+The little streets are often topped with colorful streamers hung overhead that add delightful bursts of color to the pale shades of the town.
 Alfama has a distinctly artisan vibe with a big focus on cuisine and music.
-Alfama is home to some of Portugal’s most iconic sites including Se Cathedral, St. George’s Castle, Saint Anthony’s Church, and the National Pantheon.
+Alfama is also home to some of Portugal’s most iconic sites including Se Cathedral, St. George’s Castle, Saint Anthony’s Church, and the National Pantheon.

-The site of St. George’s Castle (referred to locally as Castelo de São Jorge) consists of the remains of this Medieval-era castle that was mostly destroyed in the 1755 earthquake that devastated Lisbon.
-Though the castle is in ruins, it is still incredible to walk around thanks to castle walls and towers you can still walk along and a hilltop location that boasts fabulous views of the red-tinged roofs of Lisbon and the sparkling Atlantic Ocean beyond.
+The site of St. George’s Castle (Castelo de Sao Jorge) consists of the remains of this medieval-era castle that was mostly destroyed in the 1755 earthquake that devastated Lisbon.
+Though the castle is in ruins, it is still incredible to walk around, as you explore the rampart and towers, with fabulous views down over the terracotta roofs of Lisbon to the sparkling Atlantic Ocean beyond.

-For those who love castles and palaces, especially ones that look like they are straight out of a romantic fairytale, a visit to Sintra is a must-do.
-Sintra is located about 18 miles from Lisbon and is famous for its 19th century Romanticist architecture, which extends to the breathtakingly lovely Pena Palace.
-This hilltop palace has an exterior in shades of yellow and red with princess-worthy towers and elaborate stone carvings throughout the palace.
+For those who love castles and palaces—especially those that look like they are straight out of a romantic fairytale—a visit to Sintra is a must.
+Sintra is located about 18 miles from Lisbon and is famous for its 19th-century Romanticist architecture, which extends to the breathtakingly lovely Pena Palace.
+This hilltop palace has an exterior that charms in shades of yellow and red with princess-worthy towers and elaborate stone carvings throughout the palace.
 Also in Sintra, you’ll find the medieval Castle of the Moors and the Portuguese Renaissance Sintra National Palace.

 If you want to find some authentic Portuguese music, attending a Fado show should be at the top of your list of things to do during your Lisbon cruise stop.
 Fado is known for its hauntingly beautiful sound and melancholy lyrics, and its origin dates back to the 1820s.
 The soulful melodies can often be found performed at bars and restaurants in the Alfama District.

-Portugal’s location right at the western end of Europe with nearly one half of its circumference bordered by the Atlantic Ocean has made it a prime location for maritime comings and goings over the centuries.
-This history is on display at the Maritime Museum (also referred to as the Navy Museum), which has over 17,000 items on display that relate to the seas, ships, and voyages across the ocean.
+Portugal’s location right at the western shoreline of Europe, with nearly one-half of its circumference bordered by the Atlantic Ocean, has made it a prime location for maritime comings and goings over the centuries.
+This history is on display at the Maritime Museum (also referred to as the Navy Museum), which houses over 17,000 items that relate to the seas, ships, and voyages across the ocean.

 This peaceful palace is located near Lisbon’s Monsanto Forest Park.
-It was built in 1671 to serve as a hunting pavilion for the 1st Marquis of Fronteira, hence its name.
-The palace grounds consist of a stately mansion in a bold shade of red and is surrounded by gardens.
-A standout part of the grounds is the large wall covered in glazed tiles that feature different moments in time and animals.
+It was built in 1671 to serve as a hunting pavilion for the first Marquis of Fronteira, hence its name.
+The palace ground consists of a stately mansion in a bold shade of red and is surrounded by gardens.
+A standout part of the grounds is the large wall covered in elaborately decorated glazed tiles.

-While Lisbon continues to see modern advancements in terms of its transportation, technology, and architecture, the vibe of the city still has an old European flair thanks to gorgeously designed buildings, the melancholy vibe that finds a pinnacle in Fado music, and a bustling commercial area with shops and businesses.
+While Lisbon continues to see modern advancements in terms of its transportation, technology, and architecture, the vibe of the city still has an Old Town flair thanks to gorgeously designed buildings, the melancholy vibe that find a pinnacle in the Fado music, and a bustling commercial area with shops and businesses.

-The currency accepted in Lisbon is the Euro, and you’ll find ATMs all over the city dispensing Euro notes.
-Most places in Lisbon take credit cards, but not all do, so it’s good to double check beforehand.
+The local currency is the Euro and you’ll find ATMs all over the city dispensing Euro notes.
+Most places in Lisbon take credit cards, but not all do, so it’s good to double-check beforehand.
 Taxi drivers also aren’t required to accept credit cards, though some do.

-Tipping is acceptable, but there is no customary amount.
+For tipping, it is acceptable to do so, but there is no customary amount.
 Generally, 10% to 15% of your total bill is a fair amount to leave for good service while in Portugal.